alp361/alp361/README.md

 - 👋 Hi, I’m @alp361

-I’m interested in web development, web pentesting, cyber security, and artificial intelligence.I’m currently learning Javascript.
-I'm practising my HTML5 and CSS3 skills.
+I’m interested in ethical hacking, web pentesting, cyber security, and artificial intelligence.
-My priority is being a front-end developer for now.
-I want to learn back-end development after I have enough experience in front-end development.

 - 📫 How to reach me: